Barbara Joan March

-Barbara Joan March (born October 10, 1945) is an American criminal from Connecticut, United States of America who is currently imprisoned for 'Mailing Injurious Articles' to fourteen United States government officials.
+Barbara Joan March (born October 10, 1945) is an American criminal from Connecticut who is imprisoned for 'Mailing Injurious Articles' to fourteen United States government officials.

 In April 2005, she sent several food items, including baked goods and candy, to the fourteen officials.
 Each item was laced with a lethal dose of warfarin (rat poison).
 Each package included a typewritten note that threatened the recipient with being poisoned, and had the return address of people she had a grudge against, such as former co-workers and classmates.

 The items were sent to the: